JamesJackaman/StructurePreservingIterativeSolvers/README.md

 This repository is not intended to maintain future compatibility with its dependencies, as this may effect the reproducabilty of results displayed here.
 To install a stable version of the code we recommend the following.

-1. To install a stable version of Firedrake version into a new virtual environment use `python3 firedrake-install 10.5281/zenodo.7414962`.
-This will install the version of Firedrake used in the associated paper.
+1. To install a stable version of Firedrake into a new virtual environment use `python3 firedrake-install 10.5281/zenodo.7414962`.
+This will install the version used in the associated paper.
    - The Zenodo URL can be found [here](https://zenodo.org/record/7414962).
    - The DOI is 10.5281/zenodo.7414962.
    - The tag in the [Firedrake repo](https://github.com/firedrakeproject/firedrake) is `Firedrake_20221208.0`.